Hardin County Vehicle Impound Guide

 Act Immediately

-Storage fees start accruing the moment your vehicle is towed.
-Every day that passes adds to the total cost.
-Contact the impound lot as soon as possible to determine the exact fees and arrange for retrieval.
+Storage fees begin accruing the moment your vehicle is towed.
+Every day that passes increases the total cost of retrieval.

 After 30 Days

-In Texas, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot can initiate a lien sale.
-This means they can sell your vehicle to recover the towing and storage fees.
-Do not let it reach this point!
-It is crucial to take action before the vehicle is sold.
+In Texas, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot can initiate a lien sale to recover their costs.
+This means they can sell your vehicle to the public.
+Do not allow the situation to reach this point.

 If You Can't Afford the Fees